David Koch Dies; Conservative Billionaire Helped Reshape U.S. Politics

 David Koch and his three brothers grew up in Wichita, Kan., sons of oil industry tycoon Fred Koch.
 Charles and David eventually became co-owners of Koch Industries.

-Charles ran the company and David stayed involved, even after he moved to New York City.
-He was a fixture on the Manhattan social scene, and a major donor to the city's cultural institutions, including the David H. Koch Theater, at Lincoln Center, and the American Museum of Natural History.
+Charles ran the company but David stayed involved, even after he moved to New York City.
+He was a fixture on the Manhattan social scene and a major donor to the city's cultural institutions, including the David H. Koch Theater, at Lincoln Center and the American Museum of Natural History.

 "David Koch has always been the Robin to Charles Koch's Batman, more or less the sidekick," Schulman said.
 "Up into his late 40s, maybe even early 50s," Schulman said, David "was kind of living this New York socialite, playboy lifestyle.
 And he loved that sort of thing."

 In 1991, Koch was aboard an airliner that collided with another aircraft on a runway at Los Angeles International Airport.
-More than 30 people died and Koch barely escaped.
+More than 30 people died, and Koch barely escaped.

 As he later told Barbara Walters, "I felt the good Lord was sitting on my shoulder."